 Add descriptive tag

-Buy an At-Home Celiac Test
+Buy a Celiac Test

 When celiac disease goes undiagnosed or untreated, there are a handful of complications that may occur, these include:

-Celiac disease ultimately affects how effectively your digestive system works.
+• Malnutrition: Celiac disease ultimately affects how effectively your digestive system works.
 In some untreated cases, this can result in your small intestine being unable to absorb enough nutrients - at times this will lead to anemia and weight loss [2].

-When your body doesn’t fully absorb nutrients, it can lead to a deficiency in important vitamins and minerals; this can sometimes lead to osteomalacia in children and osteoporosis in adults [3].
+• Bone weakening: When your body doesn’t fully absorb nutrients, it can lead to a deficiency in important vitamins and minerals; this can sometimes lead to osteomalacia in children and osteoporosis in adults [3].

-Those who have celiac disease are more likely to develop lactose intolerance.
+• Lactose intolerance: Those who have celiac disease are more likely to develop lactose intolerance.
 The damage celiac disease causes to your small intestine can result in abdominal pain and diarrhea after eating or drinking products that contain lactose [4].

-LetsGetChecked’s at home Celiac Test will be able to identify celiac disease antibodies.
+LetsGetChecked’s Celiac Test Kit will be able to identify celiac disease antibodies.
 Your online results will be available within 5 days and our dedicated medical team will be on hand to answer any questions you may have.
 The test must be taken following six weeks of a gluten-containing diet to ensure accurate results.

 See also: Celiac Disease vs Gluten Intolerance: What’s the Difference?